vortex-logger/vortex-logger/README.md

 tend to get added over time and this can lead to a throttling effect on applications – such as reduced requests per second.

-In many cases, Bingo is over 5x faster than alternatives.
+In many cases, Zenlog is over 5x faster than alternatives.

 See the [Benchmarks](docs/benchmarks.md) document for comparisons.

 ### Bundling support

-Bingo supports being bundled using tools like webpack or esbuild.
+Zenlog supports being bundled using tools like webpack or esbuild.

 See [Bundling](docs/bundling.md) document for more information.